CobenaA/Exercise/README.md

    The server will start listening on `localhost:50051`.

 ### Testing the gRPC Server
-You can use the included `server/testClient/test_client.go` file to test the CRUD operations.
+You can use the included `test_client.go` file to test the CRUD operations.
 The client provides a straightforward way to interact with the server.
 To run the test client:

 1. Navigate to the client directory:
    ```bash